New Faculty Checklist

 Early career researchers may want to:

-• Review successful early-career proposals from colleagues in your discipline (COE researchers have access to a proposal library on the COE Research Development SharePoint site, other colleges should contact RD staff)
+• Review successful early-career proposals from colleagues in your discipline.
+All faculty have access to the Research Development sample proposal library, which contains successful proposals submitted by Northeastern faculty.
+In addition, COE researchers have access to a proposal library on the COE Research Development SharePoint site

 • Identify 3-4 peer reviewers for proposal review support (inside or outside NU)